-Even when hexagonal symmetry is an appropriate assumption for the anisotropy of crustal rocks, the dip and strikes angles shown in Figures 12 and 14 represent only one of several possible orientations that are consistent with surface wave data.
-Xie et al. [2015] point out that there are two principal ambiguities in orientation that arise using surface wave data alone to estimate a depth-dependent THS model.
+Even when hexagonal symmetry is an appropriate assumption for the anisotropy of crustal rocks, the dip and strikes angles shown in Figs 12 and 14 represent only one of several possible orientations that are consistent with surface wave data.
+Xie et al. (2015) point out that there are two principal ambiguities in orientation that arise using surface wave data alone to estimate a depth-dependent THS model.
 First, there is the dip ambiguity that results from a symmetry or a pure geometrical trade-off.
-Surface waves are not capable of distinguishing between structures with dip angle θ and angle 180° - θ (i.e., left dipping and right dipping).
-As a result, surface waves cannot distinguish between a structure that dips only toward one-side from a fold that is composed of a combination of left- and right-dipping foliations.
+Surface waves are not capable of distinguishing between structures with dip angle θ and angle $180^{\circ} - \theta$ (i.e. left and right dippings).
+As a result, surface waves cannot distinguish between a structure that dips only toward one-side from a fold that is composed of a combination of leftand right-dipping foliations.
 Secondly, there is the strike ambiguity.
 Surface waves do not distinguish between anisotropic structures that differ in strike angle by 90°.
-This is not a geometrical symmetry but emerges because of covariances between the elastic moduli, and is related to the so-called ellipticity of the elastic tensor, as discussed in Xie et al. [2015].
-We have eliminated this ambiguity by narrowing the range of η considered but show both strike angles in Figure 13.
+This is not a geometrical symmetry but emerges because of covariances between the elastic moduli, and is related to the so-called ellipticity of the elastic tensor, as discussed in Xie et al. (2015).
+We have eliminated this ambiguity by narrowing the range of η considered but show both strike angles in Fig. 13.
 The limitation we imposed on the allowed η values does not affect our principal conclusions.
-However, it will be important in the future to attempt to distinguish between the two strike angles by invoking other data (e.g., receiver function observations).
+However, it will be important in the future to attempt to distinguish between the two strike angles by invoking other data (e.g. receiver function observations).